-The remainder of this section describes the two main ideas underlying the VFC model: consistency zones describe how the consistency of object replicas varies in each view (see Sect.
-2.1), and consistency vectors characterize the consistency degrees (see Sect.
-2.2).
-Section 2.3 proposes two generalizations of the basic VFC model and systematizes the parameters for setting VFC from the game programmers' viewpoint.
+The remainder of this section describes the two main ideas underlying the VFC model: consistency zones describe how the consistency of object replicas varies in each view (see Section 2.1), and consistency vectors characterize the consistency degrees (see Section 2.2).
+Section 2.3, proposes two generalizations of the basic VFC model and systematizes the parameters for setting VFC from the game programmers' viewpoint.

-2.1 Field-generated consistency zones
+2.1 Field-Generated Consistency Zones

 Within a particular view, object consistency depends on its distance to a pivot (P).
-The pivot is characterized by a position in the virtual world, and it can move over time.
-A pivot can be an object (e.g., the Pac-Man player) or just a function (e.g., an editor cursor).
-Figure 1a illustrates a virtual world populated with objects o_1 , o_2 , o_3 , o_4 , and o_5 .
-The pivot (o_5) is highlighted with a star.
+The pivot characterized by a position in the virtual world and it can move over time.
+A pivot can be an object (e.g. the Pac-Man player) or just a function (e.g. an editor cursor).
+Figure 1.a illustrates a virtual world populated with objects $o_1, o_2, o_3, o_4$ and $o_5$ .
+The pivot $(o_5)$ is highlighted with a star.

-By analogy with the electric (\vec{E}) and the gravitational (\vec{G}) fields, a pivot generates a "consistency field" determining the consistency of each object as a function of the distance between the object and the pivot.
-Thus, pivots generate consistency zones, isosurfaces, ring-shaped, concentric areas around them, such that the objects positioned within the same consistency zone are enforced the same consistency degree.
-For example, in Fig. 1a, pivot P is in the center of four consistency zones labeled z_i , where $0 \le i \le 4$.
-Objects o_2 and o_3 are enforced the same consistency degree since they are in zone z_3 .
+By analogy with the electric $(\vec{E})$ and the gravitational $(\vec{G})$ fields, a pivot generates a 'consistency field' determining the consistency of each object as a function of the distance between the object and the pivot.
+Thus, pivots generate consistency zones, iso-surfaces, ring shaped, concentric areas around them, such that the objects positioned within the same consistency zone are enforced the same consistency degree.
+For example, in Figure 1.a, pivot P is in the center of four consistency zones labeled $z_i$ , where $0 \le i \le 4$ .
+Objects $o_2$ and $o_3$ are enforced the same consistency degree since they are in zone $z_3$ .